OmniCloudOrg/OmniCloudOrg.github.io/public/docs/cpi-container-spec.md

 After implementing your CPI:
 1. Test all required actions thoroughly
-2. Document any runtime-specific quirks or requirements, add any prereqs to the setup_commands section so OmniForge can handle setup
+2. Document any runtime-specific quirks or requirements, add any prereqs to the setup_commands section so OmniCloud can handle setup
 3. Submit your implementation for review if you would like it included as a default CPI